Technology Support Specialists (TSS)

 This workshop is intended for those within the West Virginia school system responsible for planning, designing and deploying their network and IT infrastructures, such as Technology Directors/Coordinators, Network Technicians, RESA Technicians and WVEIS Staff, and county and school level TSS (Technology Support Specialists).
 This event will count for at least 12 of the 15 required credit hours for TSS’s.

-Reservations may be made at the adjacent Wingate hotel (304.808.1000) for those needing overnight accommodations, for the nights of the 9th and 10th.
-The Group Code is WVDEI4 @ a rate of $88.00 per night.
+Reservations may be made at the adjacent Wingate hotel (304.808.1000) for those needing overnight accommodations, for the nights of the 15th and 16th.
 You may also consider using the Microtel (304) 808-2000 which shares the same parking lot.